GameServerManagers/LinuxGSM-Docs/game-servers/trackmania-forever.md

 ## Ports

-- Game Port Default: 2350 UDP
+- Game Port Default: 2350 TCP & UDP
 - P2P Port for downloading Custom Maps / Files: 3450 TCP
 - XMLRPC Port: 5000 TCP

 ## Online Hosting Requirements

-Hosting an Internet accessable Online Server requires a login to the master server.
+- Hosting an Internet accessable Online Server requires a login to the master server.
 It can't be your game login and every server needs an unique account.
+- The Hosting Server needs to be enabled of accessing `http://game.trackmaniaforever.com/online_game/request.php`

 For LAN Hosting a server login isn't required!